makshilpa/Availability-Monitor-for-Kafka/README.md

 	```
 	"zooKeeperHosts": "1.1.1.1:2181,2.2.2.2:2181",
 	```
-Also modify the following files to set up SQL/CSV/SLF4J/JMX reporting
+Also modify the following files to set up SQL/CSV/SLF4J/JMX reporting.
+The frequency of sending canary messages, reading tail data and the frequency of reporting are all controlled by the commandline argument "sleep" in milliseconds.
+The default value is 3000 milliseconds (ie. 5 mins).
 	```
 	KafkaAvailability / src / main / resources / log4j.properties
 	KafkaAvailability / src / main / resources / appProperties.json